paritoshkadu/finance-proj/README.md

 # finance-pro

-#tis is quiet good project
+#this is quiet good project